J-Spinks/jet-assignment/README.md

 For any further installation issues please contact the author.
 Details found below in ## Contact.

-## Technology Stack analysis
+## Technology Stack
 This Project utilises [Node.js] and Webpack modules for efficient API handling.

 ### **Node.js**
-[Node.js] is a JavaScript runtime environment that allows you to run JavaScript outside of your web browser.
-It is well suited for working with APIs because it Can efficiently  handle asynchronous tasks without blocking other operations.
+[Node.js] is a JavaScript runtime environment that allows JavaScript to run outside of the web browser.
+It is therefore well suited for working with APIs because it can efficiently  handle asynchronous tasks without blocking other operations.

 ### **Webpack**
 Webpack is one of the most popular JavaScript bundlers and includes features that enhance API handling.